gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### Limitations

-In cases where Active Directory or Azure RBAC options are disabled and the Teleport RBAC permissions (if AD is enabled) doesny exist, the agent uses insecure APIs to create access.
-It requires the usage of APIs that expose long-lived admin credentials or methods that allow runnin commands in the cluster as an administrator and where command scope limits do not exist.
+In cases where Active Directory or Azure RBAC options are disabled and the Teleport RBAC permissions (if AD is enabled) does not exist, the agent uses insecure APIs to create access.
+It requires the usage of APIs that expose long-lived admin credentials or methods that allow running commands in the cluster as an administrator and where command scope limits do not exist.
 To extract the full potential of AKS auto-discovery, we recommend that AD and AZ RBAC are enabled.

 To extract the full potential of AKS auto-discovery, we recommend that AD and AZ RBAC are enabled.